It is difficult to think of a horse racing festival that matches the sheer excitement of The Cheltenham Festival.

 Featuring a glut of top jockeys, trainers and some of the world’s finest horses, this feast of racing is undoubtedly one of the golden weeks in the UK sports calendar.

-The 2018 Cheltenham Festival will kick off Tuesday, 13 March and end with Gold Cup Day on Friday, 16 March.
+The 2019 Cheltenham Festival kicks off Tuesday, 12 March and end with Gold Cup Day on Friday, 15 March.
 The course can expect to welcome over 200,000 racegoers from all over the world, with it believed that more than £500 million will be gambled throughout the week.

 The Festival features 28 races, 13 of which are Grade 1 races.
 The four day festival is always action packed, attracting some of the world’ best jockeys, trainers and, of course, horses.
 Held at the Cheltenham Racecourse, Gloucestershire, it features some of the finest jumps (national hunt) races in the world, including the Cheltenham Gold Cup, Champion Hurdle, Queen Mother Champion Chase and World Hurdle.